sarghik/sarghik.github.io/README.md

 Technical Challenges and Solutions:
 - Considering that I am just beginning the building aspect of the project, most of the obstacles I encountered relate to SolidWorks and simply determining how to initiate the project.
-In SolidWorks, I learned how to use new features such as the circular sketch pattern which helps create copies of and mirror a sketch entity.
+In SolidWorks, I learned how to use new features such as the circular sketch pattern which helped create copies of and mirrored sketch entities.

 Skills: